crest-lab/crest-docs/page/documentation/keywords.md

 # {{page.title}}
 {: .no_toc }

-This page contains the documentation of all available keywords for CREST.
+This page contains the documentation of all available command line keywords for CREST.
 The command line arguments are grouped according to different functions.
 For the general command line usage [see the parent page.]({{site.baseurl}}/page/documentation/#general-usage) This page specifies the `[OPTIONS]`.
 Required arguments will be marked with `< >`, optional arguments are marked by brackets `[ ]`.